omgnetwork/research/plasma/plasma-mvp/specifications/morevp.md

 The MoreVP exit protocol requires the use of a “challenge-response” mechanism, whereby users can submit a challenge but are subject to a response that invalidates the challenge.
 To give users enough time to respond to a challenge, the exit process is split into two “periods.”
 When challenges are subject to a response, we require that the challenges be submitted before the end of the first exit period and that responses be submitted before the end of the second.
-We define each period to have a length of half the minimum finalization period (MFP).
+We define each period to have a length of half the minimum finalization period (`MFP`).
-Currently, the MFP is set to 7 days, so each period has a length of 3.5 days.
+Currently, `MFP` is set to 7 days, so each period has a length of 3.5 days.
+We also define the liveness interval (`LI`) as `MFP/2`.
+Watchers must validate the chain at least once every `LI`.

 #### Starting the Exit